ewd3v/pesde-multitarget/README.md

 		"build files path" -- files/directories to be built },
 	"LUA_ENV", -- defaults to "LUA_ENV"
-	"pkg" -- defaults to "pkg"
+	"pkg", -- defaults to "pkg"
+	"luau_pkg", -- defaults to "luau_pkg"
+	true -- defaults to true
 )
 ```
 `pesde.toml`